electrolux-oss/infrawallet/docs/getting-started/integrations/datadog.md

 # :simple-datadog: Datadog

-To manage Datadog costs, you need to create an API key and an Application Key for your Organization, or [Parent Organization](https://docs.datadoghq.com/account_management/multi_organization/) (if you have Multiple-Organization Accounts), with `usage_read` permission.
+To manage Datadog costs, you need to create an API key and an Application Key for your Organization, or [Parent Organization](https://docs.datadoghq.com/account_management/multi_organization/) (if you have Multiple-Organization Accounts), with `usage_read` and `billing_read` permissions.
 You can find the documentation [here](https://docs.datadoghq.com/account_management/api-app-keys/).
 Add the following settings to `app-config.yaml`:

 ```yaml
 backend: